 First, a model of contaminant source zone is developed solely based on available UVIF data.
 This model, however, does not show the lateral spread of contaminant plume appropriately.
-For the NAPL plume to conform to important geological features, the site-specific correlation between presence of NAPL and soil type is incorporated into the model
+In order for the NAPL plume to conform important geological features, the site-specific correlation between presence of NAPL and type of soil is studied and incorporated into the model as secondary information.
+The results of this 'co-simulation' are then compared to those of the original model of contaminant source zone.

-Modeling contaminant source zone using Truncated UVIF (T-UVIF) data
+Modeling contaminant source zone using Truncated UVIF (TUVIF) data

-The UVIF output is recorded in volts.
-For this site, the minimum and maximum recorded values for UVIF output are 0.4 and 8.79 volts, respectively.
-After a series of sensitivity analyses, a threshold of 1.2 volts was selected to truncate the data and develop a binary absence/presence model.
+The recorded UVIF data is in units of volts.
+For this site, the minimum and maximum recorded values for UVIF are 0.4 and 8.79 volts, respectively.
+After a series of sensitivity analyses, a threshold of 1.2 has been selected to truncate the data and develop a binary absence/presence model.
 Selection of this threshold is an important step and it is still subject to further research.
+It should be kept in mind that this threshold must be chosen in a way to prevent carbon content of the soil from being identified as NAPL contamination.
+On the other hand, it must be selected in a way that truncated data does not miss any free-phase product present in the soil.

-Figure 8 provided the histogram of binary absence/presence data, showing that 10 percent of the data are identified as contaminated.
+Figure 8 shows histogram of binary absence/presence data.
+According to Figure 8, 10 percent of the data are identified as contaminated.
 Assuming stationarity in the data, this means 10 percent of the whole site is considered contaminated.

-Figure 9 shows the directional indicator variograms for T-UVIF data.
-The ranges of variograms in binary models are related to the perimeter of the objects (or plumes in this study) in a 3D space (Monestiez, et al. 2001).
+Figure 9 shows directional indicator variograms for TUVIF data.
+The ranges of variograms in binary models are related to the perimeter of the objects (or plumes in this study) in a 3D space (Monestiez, Allard and Froidevaux 2001).
 This relationship may be used to obtain an estimate of average sizes of plumes.

 Indicator kriging (IK) and sequential indicator simulation (SIS) are performed after variogram modeling.
-According to equation (3), IK gives an estimate of local uncertainty at every location.
-GSLIB (Deutsch and Journel 1998) was used to perform IK and SIS.
+According to equation (3), indicator kriging gives an estimate of local uncertainty at every location.
+GSLIB (Deutsch and Journel 1998) was used to perform indicator kriging and SIS.
 SIS procedure for modeling the source zone is the same as procedure for the model of soil types presented above.